SteffenWJ/BNN-methods/README.md

 # BNN-methods

 Hello.
 This is going to be the repository of the code and guides related to the work done on my master's thesis in Advanced Robotics technology from SDU.
-It will be empty until around 5-6 January and slowly be worked on.
+It will be empty until around 5-6 (now moved to the 13th as I am no longer home) in January and slowly be worked on.

 TODO Next: